 Step Three – Observation

-On-site visit and observation – Student visits TGS for portions of one or more school days, participates in classes, interacts with current TGS students and staff.
+On-site visit and observation – Student visits TGS for portions of two or more school days, participates in classes, interacts with current TGS students and staff.
 In some cases, Admissions team members may also request to observe students in their current school settings.

 Step Four – Decision